-- The relationship between cycling & public health is straight-forward; the same cannot be said for the other micromobility modes for which public health benefits & impacts depend on the broader settings. - Personal safety is often deteriorated (for the riders) whereas collective safety might be improved (slower traffic) - Pedestrian safety is likely to be negatively affected. - E-assisted modes have the potential to improve local air quality & noise levels → physical & mental health benefits. - With the exemption of e-bikes, physical activity is marginally affected. - Depending on the context & the operation micromobility might affect (positively or negatively): stress levels for the riders, drivers, and pedestrians, congestion levels, air pollution, accessibility.
+- The relationship between cycling & public health is straight-forward; the same cannot be said for the other micromobility modes for which public health benefits & impacts depend on the broader setting. - Safety is in most cases deteriorated (for the riders). - Pedestrian safety is likely to be negatively affected. - E-assisted modes have the potential to improve local air quality & noise levels → physical & mental health benefits. - With the exemption of e-bikes, they are unlikely to improve physical activity. - Depending on the context & the operation micromobility might affect (positively or negatively): stress levels for the riders, drivers, and pedestrians, congestion levels, air pollution, accessibility.